 Tell us about your farm, ranch, or agribusiness operation(s): I am a Pest Control Advisor for the Wilbur Ellis Company.
 My region spans from Eloy, Arizona all the way down to Elfrida, Arizona.
 Cotton, corn, alfalfa, pinto beans, and wheat are a few examples of crops that I scout.
 When scouting fields I center my recommendations for growers on the Integrated Pest Management principle, of maximizing the growers return on investment by providing sound and economically driven management recommendations for their specific cropping systems.

 As a pest control advisor, one regular role is to capture pests (minus the dog) in a field to assess what needs to be done.
-And, sometime, one gets a little help from cute furry friends.
-Ryan highlights how he enjoys working with growers to make improvements on their field operations.
+And,

 Why did you choose to go into agriculture?
 I chose to go into agriculture because the agriculture industry has so much to offer and is continuously evolving to meet the demand of society.
 There isn’t another industry that has the quality of individuals or plays such a crucial part to keep civilization moving forward such as the agriculture industry.
 It is also filled with new challenges around every corner that require innovative and fresh ideas to solve.
 I hope to do my part in feeding and clothing the world now and in the future.

 What changes have you seen in your lifetime as it relates to farming, ranching, or agribusiness?
-The largest change I have seen is the new focus on precision agriculture using new data collecting software, drone equipment, gps technology, and variable rate applications.
-In an effort to make agriculture as efficient and productive as possible, in order to supply the needs of a growing population.
+The largest change I have seen is the new focus on precision agriculture using new data collecting software, drone equipment,

 Would you ever consider changing your business model?
 As agriculture is evolving into the 21st century, I believe that is crucial for my business model to evolve along with the needs of the industry and the individuals in it.